Gail Berman: Career

 Berman graduated from the University of Maryland, where she served on the board of trustees.
 Berman also serves on the board of directors of the Center Theatre Group, a non-profit company that oversees the Ahmanson Theatre, the Mark Taper Forum and the Kirk Douglas Theatre.
 Berman is married to sitcom writer Bill Masters and they have two children.

 Berman began her career as a theater producer after graduating with a bachelor's degree in theater from the University of Maryland.
 At 23, she and her college friend Susan Rose co-produced their first Broadway show, the original Broadway production of Joseph and the Amazing Technicolor Dreamcoat, which went on to garner seven Tony Award nominations.
-Berman’s other Broadway productions include Hurlyburly by David Rabe (1984), Athol Fugard’s Blood Knot (1985), and The Nerd by Larry Shue (1987), all of which received Tony Award nominations.
+Berman's other Broadway productions include Hurlyburly by David Rabe (1984), Athol Fugard's Blood Knot (1985), and The Nerd by Larry Shue (1987), all of which received Tony Award nominations.

 Berman served as president and CEO of production company Sandollar Television.
 During her six years with Sandollar, Berman also served as executive producer on the primetime series All American Girl starring Margaret Cho.
 During this time, Berman criticized Cho's appearance, spurring Cho to lose weight rapidly enough to experience acute kidney failure.

 Berman next served as founding president of Regency Television, the TV studio created in 1998 as a co-venture between Fox Television Studios and New Regency Productions.
 Under Berman, Regency Television's programs included Malcolm in the Middle and The Bernie Mac Show.

 Then, Berman served from 2000 to 2005 as president of Entertainment for Fox Broadcasting Company.
 At Fox, Berman was in charge of all program development and scheduling as well as marketing, business affairs, and promotions.
-Network shows under Berman's tenure included American Idol, The Simple Life, Hell's Kitchen, Nanny 911, 24, The Bernie Mac Show (in which she also produced for Regency TV), The War at Home, House, Arrested Development, Bones, Prison Break, The O.C, and both Seth MacFarlane's American Dad! and Family Guy (the latter was originally launched under Doug Herzog's watch, but became an overnight success during Berman's era).
-During this time she canceled the cult classic TV series Firefly following decisions to place it in the “Friday night death slot” and air the episodes out of order.
+Network shows under Berman's tenure included American Idol, The Simple Life, Hell's Kitchen, Nanny 911, 24, The Bernie Mac Show (in which she also produced for Regency TV), The War at Home, House, Arrested Development, Bones, Prison Break, The O.C, Firefly, and both Seth MacFarlane's American Dad! and Family Guy (the latter was originally launched under Doug Herzog's watch, but became an overnight success during Berman's era).
+Despite originally commissioning the series, Berman is best remembered now for cancelling Firefly following decisions to place it in the “Friday night death slot” and air the episodes out of order.